appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

 ## Contributing code

 Before raising a pull request, ensure you have raised a corresponding issue and discussed a possible solution with a maintainer.
-This gives your PR the highest chance to get merged quickly.
+This gives your pull request the highest chance of getting merged quickly.

-### 🔍 Code and copy reviews
+### 🔎 Code and copy reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult GitHub Help for more information on using pull requests.

 ### 🍴 Git Workflow